sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 ## Step 3: Set up tools on Developer's System

-Install and configure [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) and [helm](https://helm.sh/docs/intro/install/) tools on the Developer's system.
+Install and configure [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) and [helm](https://helm.sh/docs/intro/install/) tools on the developer system.

 > **Note:** The commands are executed from `Linux` environment, but the same can be achieved from any environment supporting `kubectl` and `helm` by using equivalent commands.

 1. Install `kubectl`: